Chemistry Units 1 and 2

 - Research skills – being able to research information about topics in Chemistry.

 The practical investigations carried out in this course are compulsory.
 Access to a laboratory is essential.
-If you are unable to use a laboratory at your school (or your home school is the DECV), you will need to attend the DECV laboratory in Thornbury on designated days during Semester 1 and Semester 2.
+If you are unable to use a laboratory at your school (or your home school is the VSV), you will need to attend the VSV laboratory in Thornbury on designated days during Semester 1 and Semester 2.

 You must have access to the internet in order to access this course.
 Weekly work is to be handwritten and submitted online for assessment.